Chris Hughes (journalist): Career

 Since 1994 Hughes has been working as security correspondent for the Daily Mirror, specialising in conflict-zone reporting with particular emphasis on Middle Eastern conflicts, global terrorism and war, and has spent time covering the wars in Iraq and Afghanistan.
-His book, Road Trip to Hell, details his time with UK and American forces in the two countries.
+His memoir, Road Trip to Hell (2011), details his time with UK and American forces in the two countries.

 War reporting

 In 2001 Hughes started reporting from Iraq and in 2006 he covered Israel–Lebanon war from Beirut.
 In 2016 Hughes started reporting about a military coup in Turkey.
 In 2017 he was reporting from the frontline in the battle to liberate Mosul from the Islamic State, from the beginning of the campaign and from within Mosul as ISIL were defeated.
 In September 2017 his exclusive story about North Korean leader Kim Jong-un appeared on the front-page of the Daily Mirror newspaper.